HeranYang/hyper-GAE/README.md

 # Hyper-GAE
-This repository is the official Tensorflow implementation of the paper "Learning Unified Hyper-network for Multi-modal MR Image Synthesis and Tumor Segmentation with Missing Modalities".
+This repository is the official Tensorflow implementation of the paper "Learning Unified Hyper-network for Multi-modal MR Image Synthesis and Tumor Segmentation with Missing Modalities" in IEEE TMI 2023.

-Code will be published recently.